YesVladess/YesVladess/README.md

 ## I'm Vladislav Kononenko

 ### About me:
-I am a passionate and devoted mobile developer on my way to becoming **enior iOS engineer** 🚀
+I am a passionate and devoted mobile developer on my way to becoming **senior iOS engineer** 🚀

 My main platform is iOS, but i got great interest in exploring another platforms in Apple ecosystem, such as MacOS and WatchOS.